 Smith felt the second option was the most likely to prevent developers from having to completely rewrite their software for a merged OS.
 However, I don’t think Apple wants users to have to swap back and forth between macOS and iOS.
 It goes against the company’s penchant for simplicity.

 I think Apple will merge all its operating systems into one.
-However, I don’t expect this to happen until 2022 or afterwards — when the entire Mac line is running on Apple Silicon.
+However, I don’t expect this to happen until 2025 or later.

 Also, I guess great minds think alike (though my mind has been described as “warped,” not “great”).
 Charlotte Henry in a June 25 MacObserver column says “It is Time For a Single, Unified, AppleOS.”